TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 <your_user>=#
 ```

 Because Postgres.app has configured trusted authentication for all local connections, we don't need to set up any password authentication for our local development environment.
 Just remember that your `role_name` is the user that appears in the `psql` prompt above.
+You can type `\q` to exit.

 </details>